Reacting to events

 • `onLoad`: This is useful for triggering actions as soon as the component is loaded

-• `onAttributeChange`: This is useful for triggering actions in response to an attribute.
-This could be to reload an API with new data when an attribute changes.
+• `onAttributeChange` is useful for triggering actions in response to an attribute change.
+For example, it could reload an API with new data when an attribute changes.

 Declaring component events

-Declaring and emitting events from your components plays a crucial role in building highly dynamic and scalable applications.
+Declaring and emitting events from your components is crucial in building highly dynamic and scalable applications.

 Events are the unidirectional flow of data from child components to their ancestors.
 Events always bubble upwards.
-For flowing data down, parent components can communicate with their children by setting their attributes .
+Parent components can communicate with their children by setting their attributes for flowing data down.

 Read much more about declaring custom events on components.